smartinternz02/SPSGP-102005-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 The idea of this project is to make a grocery android app that users can use to order the groceries they want.
 It doesn't contain any backend it is only android front end, but it will contain login athentication with firebase.

 # Extensions
-I have created a stupid chatbot screen that replies with the same sentence entered.
-I have also created a screen to preview the previous orders total and date
+I have created a screen to preview the previous orders total and date

 # Navigation